 The recipe and photography for this post was provided by Carolyn Hodges of The Dinner Shift.

-In this simple and weeknight-friendly beef ragu, the pasta is cooked right in the same pot with the sauce.
-This helps to infuse lots of flavor into the noodles and eliminates another dirty pan!
+In this simple, weeknight friendly Beef Ragù, the pasta is cooked in the same pot with the sauce, which helps infuse lots of flavor into the noodles and eliminates another dirty pan!

 - 1 lb.
 Heinen’s organic ground beef